FREQUENTLY ASKED QUESTION

 Q. Will I be able to change my dollars or travelers checks into euros?

 Don’t count on it.
 Travelers checks are just not welcome.
-No bank in Vaison will exchange dollars for euros now – the proliferation of counterfeit US bills around the world, as well as the weak value of the dollar, means that practically no bank or post office in small towns and villages will exchange money.
-The cash-only B and B's in Vaison will accept only euros; they will not accept dollars or any other currency.
+No bank in Vaison will exchange dollars for euros now – the proliferation of counterfeit US bills around the world, as well as the unstable value of the dollar, means that practically no bank or post office in small towns and villages will exchange money.
+The cash-only B+B's in Vaison will accept only euros; they will not accept dollars or any other currency.

 In Paris, there are still plenty of money changers in the tourist districts.